Refinance rates with Laurel Road start at 1.89%.

 The first thing you need to do if you’re struggling with your private student loans is to contact your lender.
-Every lender is different, so it is important to explore your options with yours.
+Every company is different, so it’s important to explore your options with yours.

 Your lender likely doesn’t offer private student loan forgiveness.
-But they might still be able to help you.
+But it might still be able to help you in other ways.

-For example, many top student loan refinancing companies offer either deferment or forbearance.
+For example, many top student loan refinancing companies offer deferment or forbearance.
 These options enable you to temporarily postpone your payments, giving you some breathing room while also helping you avoid delinquency.

 However, you can only be in deferment or forbearance for a limited amount of time, which will vary based on your lender.